yokodotcool/yokodotcool.github.io/_posts/2016-06-30-your-nyc-guide.md

 layout: post
 ---

-# So you want to visit New York City!

 Oh, hi!
 I heard you might be visiting New York City sometime soon.
 That’s great!
 I’m biased, but I think NYC is one the most amazing cities in the whole wide world, a cultural capital, and an essential visit to any traveler.
 You’ll find plenty to do here—so much in fact, that you’ll likely have to come back another time.

 # Big ol’ map